 Benjamin B. Wagner, the former United States Attorney for the Eastern District of California, is the Partner-in-Charge of Gibson, Dunn & Crutcher’s Palo Alto office.
 He is a member of the firm’s White Collar Defense and Investigations, National Security, False Claims Act, FCPA, Cybersecurity, FDA and Health Care, Securities Enforcement, Litigation, and Anti-Money Laundering Practice Groups.
 Mr. Wagner’s practice focuses on the representation of corporate clients in internal investigations, compliance reviews, government investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare fraud, financial institutions fraud, the False Claims Act, the Foreign Corrupt Practices Act and government contract fraud.

 Mr. Wagner is a Chambers-ranked attorney in White Collar Crime and Investigations, and is an experienced trial and appellate attorney.
 He has tried 18 felony criminal cases in federal court, and argued multiple appeals in the Ninth Circuit and the Fifth Circuit.
-Mr. Wagner received a California Lawyer Attorney of the Year "CLAY" award from California Lawyer Magazine in 2014, and a Meritorious Honor Award from the U.S. Department of State in 2006.
+Mr. Wagner received a California Lawyer Attorney of the Year “CLAY” award from California Lawyer Magazine in 2014, and a Meritorious Honor Award from the U.S. Department of State in 2006.
 In 2012 the Daily Journal named him as one of the Top 100 Lawyers in California.
 In 2018, he received a Champion of Educational Justice Award from California Rural Legal Assistance, Inc. for his pro bono work on a civil rights case involving disciplinary practices in Modesto City schools.
 As an Assistant U.S. Attorney, he received the Executive Office of U.S. Attorneys Director’s Award for Superior Performance three times, for cases involving health care fraud, money laundering, and domestic terrorism.